rash-sh/rash/rash_book/src/docopt.md

 ### [optional elements]

 Elements (arguments, commands) enclosed with square brackets `[]` are marked to be optional.
-It does not matter if elements are enclosed in the same or different pairs of brackets, e.g.:
+It does not matter if elements are enclosed in the same or different pairs of brackets.

+E.g.:

 ```
 Usage: my_program [command <argument>]